 - the focus of the ISDPs and the corresponding needs for products and services.

-- the activities of project or program of various organisations (including government, UN and NGOs).
+- the activities of projects or programs of various organisations (including government and NGOs).

 - the actions of enterprises.

-The details include National Development Plans and SDGs (yet to be aligned to the ERGs), target groups, value chains (certified or not), target landscape units, methodologies (e.g. organic cultivation), needs to be able to increase their impact, and deliverables that can be used by other parties.
+The details include National Development Plans, target groups, value chains (certified or not), target landscape units, methodologies (e.g. organic cultivation), needs to be able to increase their impact, and deliverables that other parties can use.
 These details are georeferenced, preferably to the lowest administrative unit (i.e. village).

-Results of the analyses provide options to stimulate collaboration between projects towards common goals, and identification of the missing disciplines (i.e. specific projects) in a particular ISDP.
+The results of the analyses provide options to stimulate collaboration between projects towards common goals and identify the missing disciplines (i.e. specific projects) in a particular ISDP.

-Those results also allow stakeholders to have a way of better integrating the various disciplines (spearheaded by ministries) based on practical synergy and alignment principles aimed at boosting the impact.
-Finally, the results provide opportunities to facilitate and guide the organisational innovation most probably needed for effective and efficient sustainable and integrated development.
+Those results also allow stakeholders to integrate better the various disciplines (spearheaded by ministries) based on practical synergy and alignment principles to boost the impact.
+Finally, the results provide opportunities to facilitate and guide the organisational innovation most probably needed for effective, efficient, sustainable, and integrated development.